Translate Spanish video to English | Fast online tool

 HeyGen AI automatically converts Spanish speech into natural English with clean subtitles or voiceovers.
 You can choose from a range of English voices or use voice cloning to maintain the original speaker’s identity across languages.

-The built-in editor gives you control over pacing, timing and captions in one place.
+The built-in editor gives you control over pacing, timing, and captions in one place.
 Subtitles export as SRT or VTT for YouTube and training platforms.
-Lip-sync aligns English audio with mouth movements for a natural viewing experience, and localised clips can be created when needed.
+Lip-sync aligns English audio with mouth movements for a natural viewing experience, and localized clips can be created when needed.

 How to translate your Spanish video to English with AI